havanagrawal/c2c2017/Session06.5/README.md

 5
 ```

-#### 3. Segregate even and odd numbers

-Given an array of integers, arrange the array so that all the odd numbers appear to the left of the array, and all even numbers appear to the right.
+#### 3. Given an array of integers, arrange the array so that all the odd numbers appear to the left of the array, and all even numbers appear to the right.
 Eg:
 Input